phil65/PrettyQt/docs/features/proxies.md

 In addition to the mentioned SliceFilterProxyModel, PrettyQt also contains several proxies based on QSortFilterProxyModel.
-These can be more powerful than our SliceFilterProxyModel, but scale with O(1) in respect to row / column count. (meaning that things might get slower for very large tables or when several proxies are layered on top of each other.)
+These can be more powerful than the mentioned SliceFilterProxyModel, but scale with O(1) in respect to row / column count. (meaning that things might get slower for very large tables or when several proxies are layered on top of each other.)
 Some of these proxies might partly overlap in functionality, but theres always a best one one for each use case to pick.